 Isabel: Married 1.
 Sir William Huddlestone of Sawston,Cambs 2.
 William Smythe d.1525 of Elford, Staffordshire.
 There is a splendid monument to Isabel and her second husband in St Peter’s Church, Elford.

-And there we it – the children of John Neville Marquis of Montagu and his wife with the wonderful name – Isobel Ingoldesthorpe.
+And there we have it – the children of John Neville Marquis of Montagu and his wife with the wonderful name – Isobel Ingoldesthorpe.
 Some were sad and were scarce here before they were gone.
 Others made hopefully good, happy marriages, others disastrous with a diabolical spouse i.e. Charles Brandon.
-Some made scarcely any impact at all but perhaps those were the best and the luckiest ones of all.
+Some made scarcely any impact at all but perhaps they were the best and the luckiest ones of all.

 (1) See Prof M A Hick’s article What might have been: George Neville,Duke of Bedford1465-83— his identity and significance.
 The Ricardian December 1986